Management plan compartment 6

 In the small wet gully in the southeast corner, favour willow over birch.

-4) Maintain wide rides.
-All paths and tracks.
-Cut back encroaching gorse and bramble from paths annually to provide a minimum of 2 m clearance on lesser paths, and track width (3 m plus) elsewhere.
+6A.4) Maintain wide rides.
+All main paths and tracks.
+Cut back encroaching gorse and bramble from paths annually to provide appropriate clearance along paths and tracks.
 Benefits for visitors, and wide rides are good for butterflies and reptiles in particular.
-Will link in with bays/scalloped edges.
+Will link in with bays/scalloped edges and open areas to create wildlife 'corridors'.

-6) Protect and, where possible, improve woodbank.
+6A.5) Protect woodbank.
 Southern boundary of compartment.
-Refer to Historic Environment Management Plan (BAS 2009/10) and Heritage section of Management Plan for further guidance.
+Refer to Historic Environment Management Plan for further guidance.

 Seek advice from WBC Archaeology team.

-This is a wet gully with alder in the valley bottom grading to oak and then birch further up the valleys sides.
+This is a wet gully, draining southwards toward the River Enborne, with alder in the valley bottom grading to oak and then birch further up the valleys sides.

 ObjectiveAreaMethodComment